Research

 Dr. Vasauskas has been conducting research and teaching physiology, biology, and medical science-related courses for over 15 years and has mentored undergraduate, graduate, and medical students in both industry and academia.
 Prior to her career in academia, she spent several years in the biotechnology industry, where she served as project leader for oncology diagnostic development.

-Dr. Vasauskas has experience in developing and growing institutional research programs, overseeing multiple research projects, instituting ensuring research compliance, maintaining and accreditation reports, and directing student and faculty research.
+Dr. Vasauskas has experience in developing and growing institutional research programs, overseeing multiple research projects, instituting and ensuring research compliance, maintaining and accreditation reports, and directing student and faculty research.
 She most recently served as the Associate Dean for Research and Scholarly Activity and Associate Professor of Physiology at the Baptist University College of Osteopathic Medicine.
 Prior to that, she served as the Director of Research and Grant Development and Associate Professor of Physiology at the Alabama College of Osteopathic Medicine.
 She is also a registered yoga teacher and has been leading yoga classes since 2006.